On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the Plane

 By Lemma \ref{lem:70}, we compute $\calC_1$ in $O(m\log n+m\log m)$ time.
 By Lemma \ref{lem:100}, the total time for finding all cells of $\bigcup_{i=2}^k\calC'_i$ is $O((k+\total)(\log^2n +\log m))$.

-In the entire algorithm, the total number of operations for finding the ENNs in the cells of $\calA$ (not including the sub-cells) is $O(\total)$ because the above cells are those in $\calC_1\cup \bigcup_{i=2}^k\calC'_i$.
-After finding $z_i$ for each $1\leq i\leq k$, we have at most two more sub-cells, and thus the total number of operations for finding the ENNs in the sub-cells is $O(k)$.
-Hence, by Lemma \ref{lem:80}, the total time for finding the ENNs in the cells and sub-cells is $O((\total+k)\log^2 n)$.
+In the entire algorithm, the total number of operations for finding the $\ANN$s in the cells of $\calA$ (not including the sub-cells) is $O(\total)$ because the above cells are those in $\calC_1\cup \bigcup_{i=2}^k\calC'_i$.
+After finding $z_i$ for each $1\leq i\leq k$, we have at most two more sub-cells, and thus the total number of operations for finding the $\ANN$s in the sub-cells is $O(k)$.
+Hence, by Lemma \ref{lem:80}, the total time for finding the $\ANN$s in the cells and sub-cells is $O((\total+k)\log^2 n)$.
 Also, we only need to explicitly maintain at most $O(k)$ sub-cells in the entire algorithm.

 Similarly, the total number of operations on the heap $H$ is $O(\total+k)$, and the size of $H$ in the entire algorithm is always bounded by $O(\total+k)$.
 Hence, the total operations on $H$ take $O((\total+k)\log (\total+k))$ time.